abuseofnotation/category-theory-illustrated/_chapters/06_type.md

 -->

-Defining type theory formally.
+Formal definition
 ===

 We saw how Lambda Calculus *works*, now we will see how it is defined formally.
 The answer is that, as all type systems, it is defined by *typing rules*.
 And what are typing rules?
 Well, basically they are also arrows.
 (Surprised?)

-Yes, Haskell's, typing rules are indeed arrows, but they are defined using a different language, called *natural deduction*.

 Natural deduction
 ---

-Natural deduction uses a different syntax, where the premise and the conclusion are separated by a horizontal dash, i.e. instead of
+Yes, Haskell's, typing rules are indeed arrows, but they are defined in a language that is different from Haskell, called *natural deduction*.
+Natural deduction is like Haskell, but it uses a syntax where, where the premise and the conclusion are separated by a horizontal dash, e.g. instead of...

 ```haskell
 a -> b
 ```

-We write
+...we write...

 $$\frac
     a
     b
 $$

 Aside from that, there is no big difference between natural deduction and Haskell.
 Take, for example the boolean type.
-In our type system, it was defined in Haskell.
+We defined it in Haskell like this:

 ```haskell
 data Bool where
   True  :: Bool
   False :: Bool
 ```

-However, in some type systems the Boolean type is defined as one of the "primitive" types that are part of the system itself.
-And so, the boolean type is defined using natural deduction.
-Here is how this would look like:
+However, in some type systems (e.g. in most programming languages) the Boolean type is defined as one of the "primitive" types that are part of the type system itself.
+If we want for our type system to feature the Boolean type as a primitive, we define it using natural deduction.

 $$\frac
     {}
-    {Bool}
+    {Bool :: Type}
 $$

-$$\frac
-    {}
-    {True : Bool}
-$$

-$$\frac
-    {}
-    {False : Bool}
-$$

-As you can see it's pretty simple.
-Want to make it a bit more complex?
-Let's add the concept of a context

-$$\frac
-    {}
-    {Bool}
-$$
+There is a type called Bool (technically, this is not a typing rule, but a "kinding" rule (and thus the double-colon)).

 $$\frac
     {}